TiffanyNgoc/Coursera-UMich-Intro-to-HTML-Week-1/README.md

 # Coursera-UMich-Intro-to-HTML-Week-1

-Putting all my past code into GitHub as I've never done it This Coursera course was done on November 27, 2022
+Link to Coursera course: https://www.coursera.org/learn/html This Coursera course was done on November 25, 2022